 The Stages of Recruitment

-Applicants are firstly invited to complete a series of online assessments.
+After submitting the online application form, applicants are firstly invited to complete a series of online assessments.
 These assessments are completed at home / in an unsupervised environment on a laptop or PC.
 See here for how to prepare for Stage 1 of the Garda Campaign

 A competency based interview is a highly structured interview where candidates are informed in advance of a number of key competencies.
 The competencies which are predefined by the interview board are key skills deemed necessary to serve effectively as a member of An Garda Síochána.
-Examples of the competencies could include 'Problem Solving', 'Resilience', 'Motivation for the Role' etc. During the interview candidates are asked to give examples of instances when they displayed each of the competencies effectively.
-Most people pick examples from their previous work experience, voluntary experience, educational experience or a hobby that that they enjoy.
+Examples of the competencies could include ‘Problem Solving’, ‘Resilience’, ‘Motivation for the Role’ etc. During the interview candidates are asked to give examples of instances when they displayed each of the competencies effectively.
+Most people pick examples from their previous work experience, voluntary experience, educational experience or a hobby that they enjoy.
 All candidates are assessed on the same competencies to ensure that there is fairness in the selection process.

-This is the final stage and it cannot be taken for granted in fact it has had a high failure rate with one in six Garda recruits failing the fitness test required to complete training.
-See here for more on the physical competency test.
-Garda vetting is also carried out at this stage.
 If you are successful in the recruitment process, you will be placed on a panel and as spaces become available and will be called to the Garda College in Templemore for your training.

 The competition for the selection of Garda Trainees attracts a very high number of applicants in every campaign.
 Accordingly, the selection process to become a Garda Trainee is rigorous, with candidates required to undertake a range of relevant assessment tests and exercises over a number of selection stages.